-The Black and White Ball is the major fundraiser for the Virginia Waring International Piano Competition.
-It is considered by many as one of the premiere gala events in the Desert, a true testament of quality considering that there are over 675 charity events held here annually.
+The Black and White Gala is the major fundraiser for the Virginia Waring International Piano Competition, aka The Waring International Piano Competition.
+It is considered by many as one of the premiere gala events in the Desert, a true testament of quality considering that there are over 1,000 charity events held here annually.

 Click titles below for more information.